 Diablo is located on the western slopes of Mount Diablo, east of Alamo and northeast of Danville.
 It has long been considered one of the county's most desirable residential communities and is known for its elegant homes, large lots, stately oak trees, and the historic Diablo Country Club.
-In 2022, the median home price in Diablo was \$2.65 million, making it the 41st most expensive ZIP code in the United States and the most expensive in the East Bay.
+In 2024, the average home price in Diablo was \$3.18 million, making it among the most expensive ZIP codes in the United States and the East Bay.

-Diablo began as the Oakwood Park Stock Farm, a ranch owned by California's "Big Four" (i.e., influential men who built the Central Pacific Railroad) in the late 1800s.
-Robert Noble Burgess purchased the property in 1912 and transformed it into a swank summer resort.
+Diablo began as the Oakwood Park Stock Farm, a ranch owned by California's "Big Four" (Leland Stanford, Charles Crocker, Mark Hopkins, and Collis P. Huntington, with a fifth partner, David Colton, who built the Central Pacific Railroad) in the late 1800s.
+Robert Noble Burgess purchased the property in 1912 from David Colton and transformed the Farm into a family-oriented, parklike community of summer homes.
 The country club dates to 1914, and about 60 of the early homes in the community are included on the county's historic resources inventory.
 Diablo post office was established in 1916 and remains a crossroads of community life.
 Today there are about 400 homes in Diablo, representing a variety of architectural styles.